Symmetric Tensor Coupling in Holographic Mean-Field Theory: Deformed Dirac Cones

-On the other hand, the spatial components $h_{ii}$ and $h_{ij}$ induce squashing, i.e, anisotropic scaling, on spectral density in momentum space.
-We can identify these spatial components as the rank-2 quadrupole order parameters of quantum spin nematic phases which also give rise to elliptical Fermi surfaces \cite{PhysRevB.64.195109, PhysRevB.96.235140}.
-Indeed, the effects of $h_{ij}$ resemble lattice deformations, such as strain and shear strain, described by a rank-2 strain tensor and observed in systems like strained and twisted (bilayer) graphene \cite{PhysRevB.88.085430, PhysRevResearch.4.L022027}, as well as in $\mathrm{Bi}_{2}\mathrm{Se}_{3}$-class materials \cite{Brems_2018, PhysRevB.84.195425}.
+On the other hand, the spatial components $\Phi_{ii}$ and $\Phi_{ij}$ induce squashing, i.e., anisotropic scaling, on spectral density in momentum space.
+The spectral deformations induced by these spatial components are analogous to those associated with rank-2 quadrupolar order parameters in quantum spin-nematic phases which also give rise to elliptical Fermi surfaces \cite{PhysRevB.64.195109,PhysRevB.96.235140}.
+Indeed, the effects of $\Phi_{ij}$ resemble lattice deformations, such as strain and shear strain, described by a rank-2 strain tensor and observed in systems like strained and twisted (bilayer) graphene \cite{PhysRevB.88.085430,PhysRevResearch.4.L022027}, as well as in $\mathrm{Bi}_{2}\mathrm{Se}_{3}$-class materials \cite{Brems_2018,PhysRevB.84.195425}.

 We summarize the correspondence between the symmetric tensor coupling and the real material examples in condensed matter in the table~\ref{table1}.